 When it comes to projects within the company I'm working with, or even putting into context just how big a problem really is, golf just makes sense to me.

-Here are 7 things golf has taught me about small business:
+Here are 7 things golf has taught me about small business management:

 After you've made the shank, you have to reset the plan to approach the target, but most of it remains the same.
 This becomes crucial in a small business since small mistakes can have such impactful consequences.